 Already functioning this team will continue to evaluate the state of the property, obtain estimates of work to be completed, and develop a schedule of recommended dates of work to be accomplished.

-This team will review the mechanisms in place for communication within and to the body and make recommendations for improvement.
+This team will review the mechanisms in place for internal and external communication and make recommendations for improvement.
 This includes an evaluation of what, when, where, and how communication is to be handled.

 Pastoral search committee:

-When the time is right, after the Mission and Vision, Governance, and Ministerial teams have completed their work this team can be launched into full search mode.
+When the time is right, after the Purpose Vision Mission, Governance, and Ministerial teams have completed their work this team can be launched into full search mode.
 Formation can begin earlier for exploratory purposes but the outputs of the sub-teams are necessary for any prospective pastor to understand the path set forward for Hoffmantown.